Bachelor of Arts – Bachelor of Laws (Honours) [Embedded]

 Students will need to take some subjects offered only in external mode

-Language streams available are:
+Language streams (and locations) available are as follows:

 If you plan to practise as a registered psychologist, you will need additional studies beyond a Bachelor of Arts in Psychology Studies